nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ```
 Things To Note:
 > The file path provided must be valid.
+> If there exists a file there, it will be overwritten!
+> You can use either relative or absolute file path.
+(See examples)
 ```

 Examples:

 * `setting C:/Desktop/myOtherTask`<br>
+* `setting Data/Backup` <br>

 ### 3.13.
 Using Data from Another Folder : `use`
-After changing TypeTask’s data files, you want to use them from your reallocated folder.
-You can use the use command to load the data from the specified folder.  <br>
+What if you use a previous set of data?
+What if you want to check out what your friends have in their TypeTask file?
+You can use the `use` command to do it.  <br>

 Format:<br>
 `use <FILE_PATH>`<br>